-For years, fat has gotten a bad rap as the cause of obesity, heart disease and high cholesterol.
-In fact, you can walk into nearly any store and find items tagged with “fat-free” or with “reduced fat” labels.
-While we are programmed to see fat as the enemy, here are my 5 reasons to “get thin on fat” (add in the good fat, drop the bad fat)!
+For years, fat has gotten a bad rap as the cause of obesity, heart disease, and high cholesterol.
+In fact, you can walk into nearly any store and find items tagged with “fat-free” or “reduced fat” labels.
+So you may be wondering, how can you get thin on fat?
+Unfortunately, we’ve been programmed to see fat as the enemy, but it isn’t!
+Take a look at these 5 reasons to “get thin on fat.”

 Healthy fats include:

 - Raw ALA-rich omega 3 fatty acids from hempseed (also with GLA), chia seeds, clary sage, evening primrose and other plant-based sources are anti-inflammatory, brain friendly and energy-rich;

 - DHA and EPA fatty acids from algae oil, krill oil and clean fish oil are neuro-protective and contain extraordinary amounts of energy value;